The Sisters’ War (Chapter 1)

 “I guess.
-Dal hasn’t called me yet, but it could be any month now.
+Dal hasn’t called me yet, but it could be any cycle now.
 Mother will want to check.”
 She rose and offered Rufi a hand up.

 “Just remember,” he said, “tomorrow you chase first!”
 He winked at her as she turned toward home.
 She hoped there would be a tomorrow.